os-chip-design/chip-design-intro/lab2/README.md

 	- Explain your results, pictures are optional.

 ## 2. SiliWiz - Making ASICs
+Watch the videos in this section.
+These videos introduces some of the later steps in the course, they might help you get an overview, you are not expected to understand all of it.

 ## 3. SiliWiz - Working with HDLs
+Watch the videos in this section.
+These videos introduces some of the later steps in the course, they might help you get an overview, you are not expected to understand all of it.